ArjunS07/arjuns07.github.io/content/blog/hank-green-aart/index.md

 It's abundantly clear that Green's trying to accomplish more than just write a cool sci-fi story about alien robots, or a piece about the culture war as it exists today.

-It's about the best that humanity is capable of when enabled by technolgoeis like the internet to encourage positive communities, and when those same technologies can be used to rip lives, politics, and countries apart.
+It's about the best that humanity is capable of when enabled by technologies like the internet to encourage positive communities, and when those same technologies can be used to rip lives, politics, and countries apart.

 It'd be hard to argue that _An Absolutely Remarkable Thing_ is a masterpiece of a political commentary, or that it's capable of satisfying a hardcore science fiction audience like _Seveneves_ or _Red Mars_ can.

-But in pulling the best elements from both of those genres, it's a unique and compelling narrative on the present moment that's worth reading for anyone interested in the implications of technology on humanity.
+But in pulling the best elements from both of those genres, it's a unique and compelling narrative on the present moment that's worth reading for anyone interested in understanding what it means, in this era defined by unprecedented levels of access to information and communications technologies, to be human.

 And based on what Green seems to be trying to say, that should be everyone.